TimonPost/quinn/docs/book/src/quinn/data-transfer.md

 # Data Transfer
-In het [vorige hoofdstuk](set-up-connection.md) hebben we gekenen hoe je een `Endpoint` kan opzetten en vervolgens toegang kan krijgen tot een `NewConnectie` instantie.
-Nu gaan we kijken hoe je data over deze verbinding kan sturen.
+In the [previous chapter](set-up-connection.md) we characterized how to set up an `Endpoint` and then get access to a `NewConnection` instance.
+Now we will continue with the subject of sending data over this connection.

 ## Multiplexing

-Alhoewel QUIC op UDP is gebouwd onderstuend het streams.
+Though QUIC is built on UDP it is stream-based.
-A QUIC stream is similar to a TCP stream, but you are not limited to a single stream.
+A QUIC stream could be compared to a TCP stream, however you are not limited to a single stream.
-You can open multiple streams between two peers.
-This is also called 'multiplexing'.
+You can open multiple streams between two peers which is also called multiplexing.

 Stream multiplexing can have a significant positive effect on the performance of applications if the resources assigned to streams are properly prioritized.
 Multiplexing is also used in the HTTP/2 protocol, but in QUIC it is not handled automatically.